How many children are in a class?

 Can I start classes after the term has begun?

 Late registration will be handled on a case-by-case basis.
-If there is space available in a class, you are welcome to join up to and including the fourth class of a ten-week term at the latest.
+If there is space available in a class, you are most welcome to join up to and including the fourth class of a ten-week term at the latest.
 Please contact Wriggletto to find out more, and about cut-off points for joining terms of shorter than ten weeks' duration.

 What if I didn't start in the Autumn?
 Has my child missed something?